BioDataAnalysis/cdash-client/README.md

 `cdash_token`: Currently unused.
 CDash does not fully support the use of tokens for API calls, so we have to skip it for now.

+`cdash_login_email`: The email to login with CDash with.
+The user must be allowed to create projects.

+`cdash_login_password`: The password to login with CDash with.

 `project`: An object of several properties useful for the creation of a project.

 `project.documentation_url`: Accepts an URL which points at your projects documentation URL.
 It supports string formatting with the project's name as the only parameter.